An open letter from an Irish education volunteer

 Personal and professional benefits

 Working with VSO also gave me opportunities that are difficult to come by in Ireland, because of the structure of the education sector in Ireland.
 There are more opportunities here to practice and develop your leadership and management skills.
 You get to design, implement and facilitate programmes.
 You also get to monitor and evaluate the success of your own programmes, and you spearhead all the work you are doing from start to finish.
 I have been working as part of a project team with other seasoned professionals from non-educational backgrounds and senior educational figures like district education officers.
 There is a wealth of opportunity for learning from others around you.
-Your leadership skills, communication skills, collaboration skills and skills as an educator will all be tested and as a result you will grow professionally.
+Your leadership, communication and collaboration skills will all be tested and as a result you will grow professionally.

 Are you interested in volunteering?

 We're always on the lookout for health, education and business professional to support sustainable change on our programmes overseas.
-If you think you're up to the challenge, contact Annette O'Sullivan on email@example.com or check out our current vacancies.
+If you think you're up to the challenge, contact email@example.com or check out our current vacancies.